Purpose

 - A successful build becomes available for execution.

-- The identifier is the git commit hash, so you always know which source code you are running.
+- The build is identified by its identifier hash, so you always know which source code you are running.

 - The JSON-RPC

-methodname is alwayszela.PROCEDURE_NAME#COMMIT_HASHtogether with an appropriate JWT authentication token.
+methodname is alwayszela.PROCEDURE_NAME#IDENTIFIER_HASHtogether with an appropriate JWT authentication token.

 - The Executor runs the procedure on demand.